william-elderkin/recipes/README.md

 This is starting as a simple collection of static html pages to store recipes.
-I plan to make it into a website with user interface to add recipes.
-I will make recipes searchable by ingredients.
+I plan to make it into a web app with user interface to add recipes and searchable by ingredients.